 To stay in the music metaphor, a serious shaker can actually be compared to a music producer.
 That person will have found a shake profile that fits the bean by ‘cupping’ it to a specific type of water.

-Most people will probably think that it is witty to use specific water for their coffee in the general population.
-But among people working in the industry, it is completely accepted that water has a huge impact on brewed coffee quality.
+Most people will probably think that it is weird to use specific water for their coffee in the general population.
+But people working in the industry agree that water has a huge impact on brewed coffee quality.

 That is the very reason why you have different beer traditions in many countries.